 0.008 | Mirror surface |

 Most parts that need to be plated often have rough surfaces.
 We call this rough part to be plated a blank.
-For a wide variety of metal parts in the manufacturing industry, the surface of the final product needs to be electroplated, electroplated or coated in order to improve the decoration, functionality and service life of the product.
-For this reason, the surface of the part must be pre-processed before electroplating and coating to make it smooth, so that the appearance is brighter after plating and the quality of the coating is improved.
-Grinding and polishing is the most commonly used method in electroplating and finishing process, especially when the surface of the plating is required to have a shiny luster, and the coating has a higher quality, the polishing work is particularly important and key.
+In the manufacturing industry, various metal parts need to be electroplated, chemically plated or painted on the surface of the final product in order to improve the decorativeness, functionality and service life of the products.
+For this reason, the surface of the parts must be pre-processed before being electroplated and coated to make them smooth, so that the appearance is brighter after being plated and the quality of the coating is improved.
+Grinding and polishing is the most commonly used method in electroplating and finishing process, especially when the surface of the plating is required to have a shiny luster, and the coating has a higher quality.
+In this case, the polishing work is particularly important.

-Practice shows that many plating quality problems are not caused by the plating process itself, but by improper treatment before plating.
-For example, the key process of copper/nickel/chromium plating is the grinding of the blank of the plating.
-A motorcycle factory in the process of electroplating muffler, due to the lack of understanding of grinding and polishing, grinding and polishing parts of the grain is obviously palpable, and the grain is inconsistent, the plating time is extended from 0.5h to longer, resulting in higher costs and low pass rate.
-Later, the grinding and polishing is strengthened, the plating time is shortened, and the product pass rate is also greatly improved.
-This is precisely because surface polishing has a great effect on the quality of electroplating or finishing.
+Practices show that many plating quality problems are not caused by the plating process itself, but by improper treatment before plating.
+For example, the key process of copper/nickel/chromium plating is the grinding of the blank of the plated part.
+A motorcycle factory in the process of electroplating muffler, due to the lack of understanding of grinding and polishing, the grains of the plated work piece are obviously palpable, and the grain is inconsistent, with the plating time extended from 0.5h to longer, resulting in higher costs and low pass rate.
+Later, after strengthening the grinding and polishing process, the plating time is shortened, and the product pass rate is also greatly improved.
+This resulted from that surface polishing has a great effect on the quality of electroplating or finishing.
 Metal products can meet the requirements of the surface state before electroplating is the premise of obtaining high-quality coating.
 On rough metal surfaces and greasy metal surfaces, smooth and bright coatings cannot be obtained.

-Steel parts are generally only ground before electroplating, as long as the grinding is fine, it is usually no longer polished, because the hardness of steel parts is high, and it is difficult to effectively polish with cloth polishing wheels.
+Grinding is generally only carried out before steel parts are electroplated.
+As long as the grinding is fine, polishing is usually not required because steel parts have high hardness and it is difficult to effectively polish them with cloth polishing wheels .

-The experiment shows that the surface roughness of the workpiece before plating has an important influence on the quality of the coating.
-Under the same requirement of the thickness of the chromium plating layer (0.07~0.09 mm), the worse the surface roughness before plating, the worse the surface roughness of the chromium plating layer after plating, the higher the porosity, the more obvious the incomplete coating, the poor adhesion between the coating and the workpiece surface, the easier to rust and affect the service life.
+Experiments show that the surface roughness of the workpiece before plating has an important influence on the quality of the coating.
+Under the same requirement of the thickness of the chromium plating layer (0.07~0.09 mm), the worse the surface roughness is before plating, the worse the surface roughness of the chromium plating layer after plating, the higher the porosity, the more obvious the incomplete coating, the poorer adhesion between the coating and the workpiece surface, the easier to rust and affect the service life.
 In order to ensure the complete chrome plating layer and extend the service life of the chrome plating workpiece, the surface roughness must be controlled below Ra0.2μm or even Ra0.1μm before electroplating to improve the integrity of the chrome plating layer.

-Copper, brass or aluminum parts often need to be polished after grinding, this is because the surface hardness of copper, aluminum parts is low, can be thrown very bright.
+Copper, brass or aluminum parts are often need to be polished after grinding, because the surface hardness of copper, aluminum parts is low, so that they can be polished to a very bright finish.

-Some stainless steel products and brass products, such as stainless steel pen sleeves and signboard copper characters, after mechanical grinding and polishing, the stainless steel material should be electrolytic polishing; The signature copper lettering is passivated and then covered with organic paint to prevent its discoloration.
-This process, which does not require electroplating, can also obtain bright characteristics and achieve the purpose of protective decoration, and the length of the surface color retention time depends on the quality of the paint.
+Some stainless steel products and brass products, such as stainless steel pen sleeves and signboard copper characters, after mechanical grinding and polishing, should be electrolytic polishing; The signature copper lettering is passivated and then covered with organic paint to prevent its discoloration.
+This process, which does not require electroplating, can also obtain bright characteristics and achieve the purpose of protective decoration, and the length of the surface color retention time depends on the quality of the coating.

 Loose hole chrome plating | 0.2 | …… |